Atlas975/Notes/DistributedSystems/Fault_tolerence.md

 - There is no way of distinguishing between a crash vs being slow, busy, network delay.
 Instead an upper bound of wait time needs to relied on

-### Modeling Service Performance

-- **Availability:** The readiness of a service to perform its function when requested.
-- **Reliability:** The continuity of the service operation without failures.

 ### Common Approaches to Fault Tolerance

 - **Replication:** Running multiple copies of a service to ensure availability and reliability.